isaacchaf/Massive-Data-M/bigdataprinciples1_2.md

 The Lambda Architecture provides a general-purpose approach to implementing an arbitrary function on an arbitrary dataset and having the function return its results with low latency.
-That doesn’t mean you’ll always use the exact same technologies every time you implement a data system.
 The specific technologies you use might change depending on your requirements.
 But the Lambda Architecture defines a consistent approach to choosing those technologies and to wiring them together to meet your requirements.